sjinks/wp-two-factor-auth/readme.txt

 * Initial release

 == Upgrade Notice ==
+= 4.2.2 =
+XMLRPC users wont be affected anymore.
+Settings for XMLRPC can be found in Settings->TFA.

 = 4.2.1 =
 This update will check for OTP:s regardless from where you login.
 Up to 4.2 custom login forms could bypass the TFA, but not anymore.
 If you use i.e. WooCommerce, your customers won't be able to login anymore.
 I will add a separate plugin to support other login forms.